HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Related Work

 \subsection{Pixel-level Annotated LCLU Classification Datasets}

-Pixel-level LCLU classification aims to assign a corresponding category label to each pixel in RS imagery.
-To facilitate automated analysis of large-scale RS data, the RS community has developed numerous LCLU datasets to support the training of machine learning and DL models.
-Table~\ref{table-LCLU-datasets} provides an overview of 12 representative LCLU datasets, covering various spatial resolutions and sensor types, including RGB~\cite{LoveDA, WHDLD, DeepGlobe}, MSI~\cite{Chesapeake, 5B_2023_isprs}, HSI~\cite{WHU-OHS}, and multi-modal combinations~\cite{SEN12MS, DFC2020}.
-These datasets encompass both urban and rural environments and include annotated categories such as buildings, roads, impervious surfaces, cultivated land, and forest land.
+Pixel-level LCLU classification aims to assign a category label to each pixel in RS imagery.
+To facilitate automated analysis of large-scale RS data, the community has released numerous benchmark datasets for training machine learning and deep learning models.
+Table~\ref{table-LCLU-datasets} summarizes 12 representative LCLU datasets spanning diverse spatial resolutions and sensing modalities, including RGB~\cite{LoveDA, WHDLD, DeepGlobe}, MSI~\cite{Chesapeake, 5B_2023_isprs}, HSI~\cite{WHU-OHS}, and multi-modal combinations~\cite{SEN12MS, DFC2020}.
+These datasets cover both urban and rural environments and commonly annotated categories such as buildings, roads, impervious surfaces, cultivated land, and forest.

-However, as observed in Table~\ref{table-LCLU-datasets}, existing LCLU datasets still exhibit several limitations, including single-modality design, limited diversity in spatial resolution, restricted category variety, and coarse annotation granularity.
-These constraints hinder a comprehensive evaluation of the proposed HieraRS under cross-domain and multi-source conditions.
-To address this gap, we extend the fine-grained annotations from the Five-Billion-Pixels dataset~\cite{5B_2023_isprs} by incorporating additional imagery from Google Earth and Sentinel-2, thereby constructing the Multi-modal Five-Billion-Pixels (MM-5B) dataset---a large-scale, multi-modal, hierarchical land use benchmark.
-MM-5B comprises 136 scenes, each associated with three distinct sensor (Google, Sentinel-2, and GaoFen-2) offering varying spatial resolutions (1 m, 4 m, and 10 m) and spectral configurations (3-band, 4-band, and 10-band), and provides fine-grained, pixel-level annotations across three hierarchical levels, with 4, 9, and 18 classes respectively, totaling 31 semantically diverse categories.
+However, as observed in Table~\ref{table-LCLU-datasets}, existing LCLU datasets still exhibit several limitations, including limited diversity in spatial resolution, restricted category variety, and coarse annotation granularity.
+These limitations hinder a comprehensive evaluation of hierarchical and cross-resolution LCLU classification methods under multi-source settings.
+To address this gap, we build MM-5B by extending the fine-grained annotations of the Five-Billion-Pixels dataset~\cite{5B_2023_isprs} with additional imagery from Sentinel-2 and Google Earth, resulting in a large-scale multi-source and multi-resolution hierarchical LCLU benchmark.
+Details of MM-5B are presented in Section~\ref{section:MM-5B Datasets}.